CRJoseph77/Python_Google_Advanced_Data_Analytics_Capstone_Project/README.md

 ## Installation and Setup
 ### Codes and Resources Used
-Editor Used: This project was completed in an online Jupyter Notebook (ipynb).
+Editor Used: This project was completed in an online Jupyter Notebook.

 Python Version: Python version 3.

-### Python packages used
+### Python Packages Used
 Data manipulation: pandas, numpy, datetime.

 Data visualization: matplotlib, seaborn.